-Foods with wheat -- Some people may be allergic or have a negative reaction to gluten
+Foods with wheat for people who are allergic to or have a bad reaction to gluten.

 Eat a moderate amount of soluble fiber.
-It adds bulk to the colon and can help prevent spasms.
-Good sources are whole wheat breads, oats, barley, brown rice, pasta, the flesh of fruit (as opposed to the skin), and dried fruits.
+It adds bulk to your stools.
+Good sources are whole wheat breads, oats, barley, brown rice, whole-grain pasta, the flesh of fruit (not the skin), and dried fruits.

-Don't consume foods with extreme temperatures, such as ice-cold water and steaming hot soup, in the same meal.
+Don't eat foods at opposite temperatures, such as ice-cold water and steaming hot soup, in the same meal.

 Stay away from broccoli, onions, and cabbage.
-They can cause gas, which can make diarrhea sufferers feel worse.
+They cause gas, which can make you feel worse.

 Eat smaller portions.

-Drink six to eight glasses of plain water a day, but drink the water an hour before or after meals, not with meals.
+Drink water an hour before or after meals, not while you eat.

-Consult with your doctor or a dietitian if you suspect you may have a wheat allergy.
+Talk with your doctor or a dietitian if you think you may have a wheat allergy.